-The value of Finnish exports of goods increased by 28 per cent in January year-on-year according to international trade statistics provided by Finnish Customs.
-The increase was mostly due to the exceptionally weak reference month.
-The value of Finnish exports was 4,6 billion euros.
-Export prices increased by five per cent and export volume by 22,7 per cent.
+The value of Finnish exports of goods increased by ten per cent in January year-on-year, according to international trade in goods statistics provided by Finnish Customs.
+The value of Finnish exports was 5.8 billion euros.
+Export prices rose by 1.0 per cent and export volume by 10.5 per cent.

-The balance of trade showed a deficit of 447 million euros in January.
-In January the previous year the trade deficit was 433 million euros.
+The balance of trade showed a surplus of 526 million euros in January.
+In January 2018, the trade deficit was 197 million euros.
 The terms of trade for foreign trade are calculated based on the unit value index.
 Terms of trade show the ratio between export and import prices.
-The terms of trade weakened in January because import prices grew more than export prices.
-The point figure in January was 102,1 while it was 102,2 January the previous year.
-The terms of trade improved from the previous month's point figure of 99,1.
+The terms of trade improved in January because export prices grew while import prices remained at level of the previous year.
+The point figure in January was 100.3, while it was 99.3 January the previous year.
+The terms of trade improved also from the previous month's point figure of 100.8.